uglyoldbob/old_systems/README.md

 - [ ] Fix currently broken games
 - [ ] Add pal support
 - [ ] wix installer for windows
+- [ ] Add a list of instructions to the debugger